bitwarden/help/_articles/organizations/onboarding-and-succession.md

 ### Directory Connector

-For companies with large user-bases that operate using directory services (LDAP, AD, Okta, etc.), Directory Connector can synchronize users and groups from the directory to the Bitwarden Organization.
+For companies with large user-bases that operate using directory services (LDAP, AD, Okta, and others), Directory Connector can synchronize users and groups from the directory to the Bitwarden Organization.
 Directory Connector is a stand-alone application that can be run anywhere with access to your directories and to Bitwarden.

 {% image onboarding-succession/bitwarden-directory-connector.png Directory Connector %}